Up Close With the New MultiBit HD Bitcoin Wallet

 MultBit has been quietly dropping scraps of information about its new MultBit HD wallet for months now.
 At the recent Bitcoin2014 conference, Jim Burton and Gary Rowe of MultiBit gave CoinDesk a hands-on preview of the new software.

-One of the most popular wallets out there, MultiBit gets around 4,500 downloads every day.
+, MultiBit gets around 4,500 downloads every day.
 Since its launch in 2011, MultiBit has been downloaded 1.8 million times.

 That’s a lot of users and a great deal of pressure when it comes to producing a product that will last.
 Rowe said: